Female Personal Trainer: Should I hire a male or female personal trainer?

 You’re looking to get back your figure like you had before.
 A female trainer also understands the female body more than a man does.
 They also understand the day to day stress of work, children, and other things that women go thorough.

-You’ll have to take a look at your general area to see what is available for you when it comes to personal trainers.
+You’ll have to take a look at your general area to see what is available for you when it comes to a personal trainer London or any other major city.
 You can visit local gyms, recreation centers, and so on to see what sorts of fitness locations are in your area.

 This will give you a better idea of the professionals around you that are able to train you.
 Make a list of the various locations and then narrow down your choice as to where you want to go.